 “You probably could have.
 The same goes for me, but there is no point in lamenting over it.
 Lamenting does nothing, but perhaps serves as motivation.
 Cultivating that lament into responsibility and action is the way.
 Agonizing about the past is an addiction.
 In the end, people forget… although forgetting it is a mistake too.”
 Francis glanced at him and then slowly frowned.
 “You’re really caught up about this, aren’t you?”

-“Cadence threw a bottle of wine at me, Francis.
+“Cadence threw a glass of whiskey at me, Francis.
 She was really mad.
 I mean, it’s not like she’s a saint either, but she had a point… It just caught me off guard.
-She’s never said anythin’ like that to me before. ”
+She’s never said anythin’ like that to me before. “

 Francis’s expression fell flat.
 “I see.
 I am not going to tell you that Cadence’s words were solely the influence of Scorpio.
 Whatever Scorpio brings to the surface was already there to begin with.”